 The company is also saving on the milling teeth they buy.
 “There are 70 of these teeth on one milling head, at $3.50 a piece,” says Williams.
 “Because of the extra horsepower and the extra psi on the pump, we’re not tearing up as many milling teeth and having to buy as many as we used to.
 We’re probably saving a third of the cost on milling teeth now.
 That’s made a big difference.”

-All in all, the investment in these skid steers, along with the changes in how the company completes work, has been a huge success for Williams and his company.
+All in all, the investment in these Bobcat machines, along with the changes in how the company completes work has been a huge success for William and his company.

-“With these we’re actually increasing our profit margins,” Williams says.
+“With these Bobcats, we're actually increasing our profit margins.” says Williams.
 “We should make a little bit better profit this year than last.
 That’s one of the biggest things contributing to having a fairly good year this year is those larger Bobcats.”

-In addition to the skid steers, Williams and his crew use Leeboy 7000 Pavers and Bomag rollers to complete paving jobs.
+In addition to the Bobcat machines, Williams and his crew use Leeboy 7000 Pavers and Bomag rollers to complete paving jobs.
 “The Bobcats are the biggest assets to our crews though,” Williams finishes.
 “They just save us so much time.”